 It was also revealed that:

-– Only 45% of the companies that took part in the study had a clearly defined process to resolve data loss
+– Only 45% of the companies that took part in the study had a clearly defined data recovery process

 – 33% have prescribed recommendations for data loss action but they are not regularly reviewed.